 Most hotels keep the same official rates year-round but unoffcially discount rates during the off-season oh mid-september through May.

+After flying from the capital of Perú, Lima, you will arrive in Cusco.
 Many travelers associate the terms Day Trip with Machu Picchu, but an overnight at Machu Picchu (in Aguas Calientes, the town below the site) lets you explore long after the day-trippers have left the mountain and you can climb up to Huayna Picchu or Machu Picchu mountain, and head back up early the next morning, an especially tranquil time before the midday heat and next round of visitors appear.

 It took the outside world almost four centuries to discover the existence of Machu Picchu, the fabled lost city of the Inca after a visit to the ruins during the June-August world is determined to make up for lost time.

 On a high-season weekend, Machu Picchu might host in excess of 3000 visitors a day.
 By September, daily totals fall to 1500 visitors, and a typical February day.
 In the lowest of the low season, sees a relatively paltry 1000 people pass through the entry turnstiles.